International StudentsAugust 12, 2023 2023-09-12 22:49

 International students are welcome at St Peter’s College and the University of Saskatchewan.
 Students will require a study permit issued by Canada Customs and Immigration.
-See for more information http://www.cic.gc.ca/english/pdf/kits/guides/5269E.PDF
+See more information about Study in Canada as an international student.

 In order to attend St. Peter’s College, you must apply to St. Peter’s College and the University of Saskatchewan by following the admissions procedures.
 Your acceptance to St. Peter’s College is dependent on your acceptance to the University of Saskatchewan or your visiting student status.